Model selection searches for the neural network architecture with the best generalization properties.

 It starts with a neural network that only contains the most correlated input and calculates the selection error for that model.

-It keeps adding the most correlated variables until the selection error increases.
+It continues to add the most correlated variables until the selection error increases.

 The algorithm returns the neural network with the optimal subset of inputs found.